tpierrain/SmokeMe/README.md

 ```

-### 7. How can I run a subset of my smoke test only?
+### 7. How can I run a subset of my smoke tests only?

 All you have to do is: